23 Foods That Make You Look Older Than You Really Are

 Picture this: You just got out of a 7 p.m. hot yoga class and your good intentions to cook up a healthy meal now feels like a massive undertaking.
 With your energy zapped, you think about zapping your dinner, too.
 But consider this first: "Frozen meals are notoriously high in sodium.
 Sodium contributes to water retention and an overall 'puffy,' aged appearance," shares Kayleen St. John, RD at Natural Gourmet Institute, a health-supportive cooking school in New York City.
 Too tired to cook?
 Try one of these top meal delivery services for every eating plan instead.

 Your grab-and-go Red Bull habit isn't going to your future 60-year-old self any favors.
-“Energy drinks are very high in sugar and very acidic, which can damage teeth and leave them more prone to stains that will age your smile.
+Energy drinks are very high in sugar and very acidic, which can damage teeth and leave them more prone to stains that will age your smile.
 Plus, their high caffeine and sodium content can lead to dehydration, especially if you are drinking them instead of water.
-Since dehydration is one of the main factors that contributes to older looking skin, aim to drink the recommended 8-10 glasses of water per day…and even more if you're consuming alcohol or working out.”
+Since dehydration is one of the main factors that contribute to wrinkles and older looking skin, aim to drink the recommended 8-10 glasses of water per day…and even more if you're consuming alcohol or working out.
 If regular H20 just doesn't do it for you, why not try a detox water?

 "Preservatives used in processed meats may create free radicals within the body," says Lisa Hayim, MS, RD, and founder of The WellNecessities.
 "Free radicals lead to oxidation of your cells and DNA, and they can cause enough damage to lead to cancer or other health conditions."
 No thank you!

 High Glycemic Index Carbs

 "The occasional glass (or two) of wine is no harm to you or your skin, but drinking to excess, especially sugary drinks [see above], causes free radicals.
 Alcohol also robs the body of vitamin A, an antioxidant that's essential for cell renewal and turnover," offers Dr. Taz.
-“If you do drink, reach for drinks without added sugars, such as wine, champagne, or a vodka soda with lime.
-Also, be sure to drink in moderation and alternate each alcoholic drink with a water,” advises Bedwell.
+If you do drink, reach for drinks without added sugars, such as wine, champagne, or a vodka soda with lime.
+Also, be sure to drink in moderation and alternate each alcoholic drink with water.
 Or, the next time a friend wants to grab a drink to catch up, suggest a green tea date!